magellaan/ink-kit/README.md

 # Welcome to Ink Kit

-Ink Kit is an onchain-focused SDK that delivers a delightful developer experience with ready-to-use app layout templates, themes, and magical animated components.
+Ink Kit is an onchain-focused SDK that delivers a delightful developer experience with an app layout templates, themes, and magical animated components.

 ## Install